- 2021-2022 SDOC GUIDELINES FOR COVID-19

-If a person can separate from the COVID-19 positive case, the household contact may return to school after a quarantine period of 10 days.
+- If a person can separate from the COVID-19 positive case:

-If the household contact can not separate from the COVID-19 case, the household contact may return to school after a quarantine period of 20 days.
+- If the household contact can not separate from the COVID-19 case:

 - School staff are considered critical infrastructure employees and, if replacement while the exposed staff member completes their recommended quarantine period is not possible, they will be allowed to work while wearing a face mask, remaining at a minimum six (6) feet from others for a quarantine period of 10 days.
 They are to monitor for symptoms during the 10 days of quarantine as recommended by DHEC.
 If school staff develop symptoms or they test positive for COVID-19 during their quarantine period, they must immediately isolate and will not be allowed to return to work until their isolation period ends.